 - 1. First Name - 2.
 Last Name - 3.
 CC4A ID - 4.
 Do you still own or lease your replacement vehicle? - 5.
 What is your replacement vehicle's current odometer reading? - 6.
-Have your job opportunities increased due to participating in the program?36 - 7.
-If you have improved job opportunities or salary increases due to the program, you can provide more detail here if you like.37 - 8.
-Do you expect to keep up with your loan on your replacement vehicle?38 - 9.
+Have your job opportunities increased due to participating in the program?30 - 7.
+If you have improved job opportunities or salary increases due to the program, you can provide more detail here if you like.31 - 8.
+Do you expect to keep up with your loan on your replacement vehicle?32 - 9.
 Why do you not expect to keep up with your loan? - 10.
 Is the replacement vehicle meeting your needs? - 11.
 How is the replacement vehicle not meeting your needs? - 12.
 Has your replacement vehicle needed any major repairs, excluding regular maintenance (tire or fluid changes) or collisions? - 13.
-Approximately what is the cost of repairs?39 - 14.
+Approximately what is the cost of repairs?33 - 14.
 Has your replacement vehicle had any majority reliability issues? - 15.
-What was the nature of the reliability issue? - 16.Did you have difficulty finding a mechanic to work on the vehicle because of its technology (battery electric vehicle/hybrid electric vehicle)? - 17.
+What was the nature of the reliability issue? - 16.
+Did you have difficulty finding a mechanic to work on the vehicle because of its technology (battery electric vehicle/hybrid electric vehicle)? - 17.
 Approximately how many days were you unable to use your vehicle due to the reliability issues you mentioned above? - 18.
 What technology is your replacement vehicle? - 19.
 Are you aware of the electric vehicle service equipment (EVSE) reimbursement or portable charger incentive component of the program? - 20.
 Did you participate in the EVSE or portable charger program? - 21.
 What are the primary reasons you will not participate in the EVSE or portable charger program? - 22.
-Do you anticipate any of the following challenges to participating?40 - 23.
-If there is anything else you would like to share, please do so here.
+Do you anticipate any of the following challenges to participating?34

-36 This question is not required.
+30 This question is not required.

-37 This question is not required.
+31 This guestion is not required.

-38 Subsequent questions are dependent on participant response.
+32 Subsequent questions are dependent on participant response.

-39 This question is dependent on participant response in Question 12
+33 This question is dependent on participant response in Question 12

-40 There are a variety of answers relating to EVSE challenges which include but are not limited to permitting, availability, inability to afford electricity, and maintenance of the equipment.
+34 There are a variety of answers relating to EVSE challenges which include but are not limited to permitting, availability, inability to afford electricity, and maintenance of the equipment.